 One option is to host the project library on a SharePoint site.
 SharePoint is web-based meaning that documents can be accessed anywhere with an internet connection and useful for when off-campus.
 SharePoint has a number of benefits, it’s easier to share with colleagues than a network drive, and keeps an audit trail of who has worked on a document, and maintains version control of the various documents too.

-A SharePoint user guide is available which explains how to set up different libraries, groups and permissions.
+SharePoint user guides and training are available which explains how to set up different libraries, groups and permissions.
 You can set SharePoint up so that certain people can only see certain libraries and documents which is useful to ensure confidentiality.

 Tip* Structure and label your libraries and email folders the same as this will make it quicker and easier for you to find information.